Why This Matters

 How Much Does Divine Word College Charge for Tuition?

-Full-time undergraduates at Divine Word College were charged $12,600 in fees and tuition in the 2016 - 2017 academic year, before adjustments for financial aid. $12,500 was the price of tuition. $100 was the price of fees.
+Full-time undergraduates at Divine Word College were charged $12,850 in fees and tuition in the 2018 - 2019 academic year, before adjustments for financial aid. $12,750 was the price of tuition. $100 was the price of fees.
+Find out more about the net price.

 In contrast to state schools, Divine Word College doesn't offer marked down fees and tuition to students who live in state.